-As you grow and develop over the 4 years your counselling practice will become more informed and aware.
+As you grow and develop over the four years, your counselling practice will become more informed and aware.
 This is central to your development as a counsellor, along with your increasing knowledge of theory, practice and self-development.

 Learning about yourself is a key part of the course.
 This enables you to be clear when working with others as you need to understand your limits and attitudes, so they do not interfere with your practice.

-This BACP accredited programme is designed to help you grow your therapeutic capacity to work with a range of client needs.
-It will give you time to embed your personal and professional development and prepare you thoroughly for a demanding, yet very rewarding counselling career.
+This programme is designed to help you grow your therapeutic capacity to work with a range of client needs.
+It will give you time to embed your personal and professional development, and prepare you thoroughly for a demanding, yet very rewarding, counselling career.

-The application form invites you to provide a reflective statement and if invited to interview you will be assessed in a group discussion exercise, on a written task,and on how you respond to a situation.
-If you have not studied for some time we may require further evidence of your study skills in order to demonstrate your readiness for this BA (Hons) programme.
+The application form invites you to provide a reflective statement and, if invited to interview, you will be assessed in a group discussion exercise and a written task.
+If you have not studied for some time, we may require further evidence of your study skills in order to demonstrate your readiness for this BA (Hons) programme.

 The degree is designed to be fully supportive to those who are new to university study, whatever your age.

-Some of our students have gained placements in domestic violence and sexual assault organisations, hospices, community based charities e.g.MIND, the criminal justice system, and student counselling and these placements allow contemporary experience which may lead to employability within similar settings.
+The clinical placements on the course are good preparation for this.
+Some of our students have gained placements in domestic violence and sexual assault organisations, hospices, community-based charities (e.g. MIND), the criminal justice system, and student counselling.
+These placements allow contemporary experience which may lead to employability within similar settings.